cosmos/sdk-tutorials/tutorial/set-name.md

 }
 ```

 `GetSigners` defines whose signature is required on a `Tx` in order for it to be valid.
-In this case, for example, the `MsgSetName` requires that the `Owner` sign the transaction when trying to reset what the name points to.
+In this case, for example, the `MsgSetName` requires that the `Owner` signs the transaction when trying to reset what the name points to.

 ## `Handler`